 14.4 We will provide you with a final invoice for the balance of the price of the installation on completion.
 Payment of the balance must be paid in full on the day of completion.
-We accept payment by cash, cheque, bank transfer and debit card.
+We accept payment by cash, cheque or bank transfer.

 14.5 If you do not make any payment to us by the due date we may charge interest to you on the overdue amount at the rate of 4% a year above the base lending rate of Barclays Bank PLC from time to time.
 This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You must pay us interest together with any overdue amount.

 14.6 Failure to pay the sums due by their due date will invalidate any guarantee or warranty that we give to you.

 15.1 We do not exclude or limit in any way our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or the negligence of our employees, agents or subcontractors; for fraud or fraudulent misrepresentation; or for breach of your legal rights in relation to the services.